pagekite/upagekite-tutorial/README.md

 there are zero-cost options available for people of limited means.
 If you prefer to DIY, the [relay itself][3] is also fully open source.

+It is possible to run a working, dynamic website using [upagekite][1] and MicroPython in only a few hundred kilobytes of RAM; the library was tested and developed using the ESP32 DevKitC, which only has 520kB of RAM!

 ## Prerequisites

-   1. Sign up for an account at <https://pagekite.net/>
+   1. Sign up for an account at <https://pagekite.net/signup/>
    2. Install **micropython** or **Python 3.8+**

 Optionally, if you are targetting the ESP32, install [a recent (1.14+) version of MicroPython](https://micropython.org/download/) on your device.

-For Micropython on Unix:
+For Micropython on Unix, you may also need:

    * micropython -m upip install uasyncio